gianni-rosato/svt-av1-psy/Docs/Parameters.md

 ## Configuration File Parameters

-The encoder parameters present in the `Sample.cfg` file are listed in this table below along with their status of support, command line parameter and the range of values that the parameters can take.
+The encoder parameters are listed in this table below along with their status of support, command line parameter and the range of values that the parameters can take.
+Any of the parameters below that have a non-empty `Configuration file parameter` field, can be set by adding them to the `Sample.cfg` file.

 ### Options